MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-outbound-subscription.md

 [!INCLUDE [consolidated-sku-rtm-only](./includes/consolidated-sku-rtm-only.md)]

 This article explains how to use outbound marketing subscription centers in real-time journeys.
-This capability enables you to start using real-time journeys before you have moved your consent settings over to the newer Preference Center compliance profiles.
-We only recommend using a Subscription Center real-time journeys if you're already using outbound marketing to send emails and aren't yet ready to fully transition to real-time journeys.
-Learn more about transitioning from outbound marketing, visit [Consent management and double opt-in transition guidance](real-time-marketing-consent-transition.md)
+This capability enables you to start using real-time journeys before you've moved your consent settings over to the newer preference center compliance profiles.
+You should only use a subscription center in real-time journeys if you're already using outbound marketing to send emails and aren't yet ready to fully transition to real-time journeys.
+To learn more about transitioning from outbound marketing, visit [Consent management and double opt-in transition guidance](real-time-marketing-consent-transition.md)

 > [!IMPORTANT]
 > You can only use subscription centers in journeys that target contacts.
-Journeys that target leads or Customer Insights - Data profiles should use Preference Centers.
+Journeys that target leads or Customer Insights - Data profiles should use preference centers.
 Preference centers offer improved functionality, such as more customizable forms and the ability to update text message consent.
 Learn more: [Customer Insights - Journeys compliance profiles](real-time-marketing-compliance-settings.md) and [Preference centers](real-time-marketing-preference-centers.md)

 ## Prerequisites

-To use outbound subscription centers in real-time journeys, you must first create at least one subscription center in outbound marketing.
+To use outbound marketing subscription centers in real-time journeys, you must first create at least one subscription center in outbound marketing.

 ### Create subscription centers in outbound marketing